eclipse-researchlabs/scava-docs/docs/developers-guide/runing-from-sources/analysis-platform.md

 ./eclipse -worker ${id-worker} -config myconfiguration.properties
 ````

-### Workarounds to manage the runtime missing dependencies
+### Workaround to manage the runtime missing dependencies

 In case that the previous steps doesn't launch your RCP application (mainly due to a runtime missing dependencies), the "Add Required Plug-ins" option allows you to validate (i.e. select only the right amount of plugins you actually need) your runtime configuration.
 To do so, go to `Run menu` and select `Run Configurations...`.